 As you can see, the train wheel bridge and the barrel bridge from the Omega 625 are one piece.
-They call it a ¾ plate bridge.
+It’s called a ¾ plate bridge.

-Remove the 3 screws and lift the ¾ plate bridge to get access to the wheel train.
+Remove the three screws and lift the ¾ plate bridge to get access to the wheel train.

-Take out the center wheel, third wheel, fourth wheel, and the escape wheel.
-When I lifted the center wheel, I noticed that it was stuck to the third wheel with some sort of hardened drop of oil or grease.
+Take out the center wheel, third wheel, fourth wheel, and escape wheel.
+When I lifted the center wheel, I noticed that it was stuck to the third wheel with a hardened drop of oil or grease.
 That looks to be the reason why the movement didn’t run at all.

-The special design of the escape wheel must have some technical function but I’m not sure what it is.
+The unique design of the escape wheel must have some technical function, but I’m not sure what it is.
 If you do, please let me know in the comments.

 Lift the barrel.

 Flip the movement around to work on the bottom plate.